engraved wooden sign south melbourne market

 Know Your Intentions

 Not all signage is created equal, and different custom signs will be better and worse for different needs.
 The most major example of this is the difference between staff signage and customer signage.
 Say you’re the owner of a fast-food establishment and you need signage dictating correct usage and cleaning procedures for the deep fryer.
-Unlike, customer-facing signs that generally need to provide some aesthetic value, warning/usage signs need to be as clear, legible and as durable as possible to avoid damage or fading.
+Unlike, customer-facing signs that generally need to provide some aesthetic value, warning/usage signs need to be as clear, legible and as durable as possible, which is why many businesses opt for durable plastic signage.

-When discussing your designs with your laser cutting specialist, they should be able to point you in the right direction in regards to ideal materials for your needs.
+When discussing your designs with your laser cutting specialist, they should be able to point you in the right direction in regards to ideal materials for your needs, from precision metal signs to custom displays.
 Just remember that the more information you have ahead of time, the better your overall finished product is likely to be.

 ~